22 early Presidents Day 2023 clothing and accessory deals to shop now | CNN Underscored

 For a limited time, get up to 25% off select styles and free shipping on orders over $99.
 Plus, save on winter clearance across departments.

 From the brown plaid wool-blend fabric to the double-breasted collar and tie at the waist, this classic trench coat is a timeless addition to your closet.
-Plus, it even has large front pockets.
+It even has large front pockets.

 Adidas